brightigiemokha/django_todo/README.md

 ### **Code used and adapted**

- - Previous projects of the developer were used, [Boudoir Studio](https://boiann.github.io/boudoir-studio/index.html) ( GithHub repository [here](https://github.com/Boiann/boudoir-studio) ), [Budget Calculator](https://boiann.github.io/budget-calculator/) ( GithHub repository [here](https://github.com/Boiann/budget-calculator) ) and [Space Quiz](https://space-quiz.herokuapp.com/) ( GithHub repository [here](https://github.com/Boiann/space-quiz) ) as a source for looking up the code/solutions for CSS and README purposes mainly.

- - [Federal Bureau of Control / Records Archive System](https://control-records.netlify.app/document/593134886/ai80-ue-movie-camera-supplement) was used as a project inspiration and as a source of Reports entries text, as well as censoring text inspiration.
-Code (text for generating example reports) was used with blessing of the FBC Archive System author, [Lou Huang](https://louhuang.com/), whose permission was asked for through email.

  - All characters, events and situations depicted (except for user self-made entries) are products of and copyrighted by [Remedy Entertainment Plc](https://www.remedygames.com/).

- - All images and text for describing AWE's, AI's and OoP's were sourced from [Control Wiki](https://control.fandom.com/wiki/Control_Wiki).

  - Code Institute guide/lessons were heavily relied on while working on development, mainly for the back-end.
 After the back end was developed the front end was adjusted.

  - [Django documentation](https://docs.djangoproject.com/en/4.2/) was relied on to find code for back-end solutions and code.

- - [Bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) was relied on to find code for front-end solutions and code.

  - How do create url to django Admin within user page (HTML), code found on [Stack Overflow](https://stackoverflow.com/questions/55917136/how-do-create-url-to-django-admin-within-my-user-page-html).